 Placing furniture near the foot of your bed is another great way to create a little separation between the living and sleeping areas.
 You can use a sofa or desk, or both as shown in this bright and colorful micro-loft in downtown Los Angeles.

 Does your studio have a hallway entryway?
-Here's another great tip from this apartment that's worth borrowing.
-Keep your main living area clutter free by keeping storage and display furniture in the entryway.Continue to 10 of 13 below.
+Keep your main living area clutter-free by keeping storage and display furniture in the entryway.Continue to 9 of 12 below.

 Design Goals Worth the Investment